compas-dev/compas_fea/docs/_sources/tutorial/07_material.rst.txt

 There are currently three material models for concrete, a Eurocode 2 model **Concrete**, a smeared crack model **ConcreteSmearedCrack**, and a damaged plasticity model **ConcreteDamagedPlasticity**.
 The key features of these three models are described below:

-- The easiest concrete material object to create is with the **Concrete** class, which requires the characteristic (5%) 28 day cylinder strength in MPa, up to 90 MPa.
+- The easiest concrete material object to create is with the **Concrete** class, which requires the characteristic (5%) 28 day cylinder strength [MPa], up to 90 MPa.
 Default values of the Poisson's ratio ``v=0.2`` and density ``p=2400`` are taken unless specified otherwise.
 As per Eurocode 2 Part 1-1 (particularly Table 3.1), key material data is derived from knowing the characteristic cylinder strength ``fck``.
 The **Concrete** model includes: 1) the compressive stress--strain model of Eurocode 2 Part 1-1 Clause 3.1.5, 2) the mean Young's modulus, tensile and compressive stresses from Eurocode 2 Part 1-1 Table 3.1, and 3) will assume a linear elastic response until the tensile cracking stress, followed by a drop to zero tensile stress at 0.1 % strain.

 .. image:: /_images/concrete_f-e.png
    :scale: 40 %